- Baby led weaning: When babies are given a choice

-It also aims to develop chewing, then swallowing, and not the other way around, as happens when you start with mashed or pureed food or for some, porridge.
-You may also notice that when you use a spoon to feed your baby, you start to push food into his mouth without really knowing it.
+It also aims to develop chewing, then swallowing, and not the other way around, as happens when you start with mashed or pureed food or, for some, porridge.
+When you use a spoon to feed your baby, you may also notice that you start to push food into his mouth without really knowing it.
 For baby-led weaning, your baby controls how much food he can put in his mouth and how much he can chew well by himself.

 When should you start baby-led weaning?

-Like WHO, the recommendation of the American Academy of Pediatrics (AAP) is to exclusively breastfeed for 6 months and continue to breastfeed along with complementary feeding of solid food.
+Like WHO, the American Academy of Pediatrics (AAP) recommendation) is to exclusively breastfeed for 6 months and continue to breastfeed along with complementary feeding of solid food.
 Aside from age, babies who show signs of developmental readiness can also be introduced to complementary feeding.
-The rule of thumb for baby-led weaning does not depend on the age, but should start as soon as your baby shows a sign that he is ready for solid food.
+The rule of thumb for baby-led weaning does not depend on the age but should start as soon as your baby shows a sign that he is ready for solid food.
 The most common sign is your baby’s ability to sit well without support and if he has good head control.

 Baby-led weaning pros and cons

 What are the benefits of baby-led weaning?

-There are many advantages of baby-led weaning according to experts.
-The development of motor skills, hand and eye coordination, and gag reflexes are commonly mentioned.
+There are many advantages of baby-led weaning, according to experts.
+Motor skills development, hand and eye coordination, and gag reflexes are commonly mentioned.
 But parents who have practiced this feeding method say a lot more than that.

 - Your baby can enjoy his meals when you give him the freedom of what to eat, how much he can eat, or even how fast he can do it.
 This gives him pleasure rather than you being in full control, which might be a little stressful for you and your baby.
 Mealtime is a fun time.

 - Your baby can learn about food with his own timing.
 He will learn about the taste and the texture of the food, which eventually can give him the idea of whether he likes the food or prefers another option.

 - There are also some observations that baby-led weaning results in non-picky-eaters during the later years.